Birds Barbershop

 Ephemera

-Where the visual language moves beyond the shop into print, objects, and everyday artifacts
+Where the visuals move beyond the shop into print, objects, and everyday artifacts

 Digital Messaging